zhaomiaoguo/mywebsite-hugo/themes/academic/exampleSite/content/home/projects.md

 +++
 # Projects widget.
-# Note: this widget will only display if `content/project/` contains projects.
+# This widget displays all projects from `content/project/`.
+widget = "projects"
+active = true
 date = "2016-04-20T00:00:00"
-draft = false

 title = "Projects"
 subtitle = ""
-widget = "projects"

 # Order that this section will appear in.
 weight = 50